KAlr03/blockchain/docs/architecture.md

 ## Reasoning

-- MongoDB remains the practical operational database because the system needs queryable mutable business data.
+- MongoDB Atlas remains the practical operational database because the system needs queryable mutable business data.
 - Blockchain is used as an integrity layer, not as the full application database.
 - The worker is separated so OCR and AI verification do not block synchronous user requests.
+- All three services (API, worker, web) are deployed independently on Railway cloud hosting.